yhannc/carsforsale/Readme.md

 		input[hidden].name="_method"
 		input[text].name="item[id]"
 		input[text].name="item[name]"
-	It may also contain the following descendant elements:
+	It may also contain the following descendant element:

 		textarea.name="item[description]"
 - **model**

 	Applied to an `li` tag.
 A representation of a single model.
-It should contain the following descendant elements:
+It should contain the following descendant element:

 		a.rel="model"
 - **model-add/update**